laminair/jetson_stats_node_exporter/README.md

 # Nvidia Jetson Prometheus Node Exporter (incl.
-GPU) - now including AGX Orin platform with JetPack 6.0
+GPU) - incl.
+JetPack 6.0

 This project contains a node exporter variation building on jetson-stats (jtop) rather than tegrastats directly.
 We export the following metrics: